jonasbn/til/git/see_committed_unpushed_files.md

-# See Committed, Unspushed Files
+# See Committed, Unpushed Files

 Sometime I forget what files I have committed but not pushed.
 This command will show me the files that I have committed but not pushed.